Quality Early Learning Programmes

 Grant and Equity

 Trackosaurus is a gamified formative assessment tool that enables the concept of ‘teaching to the level of the child’.
-The tablet-based app houses a suite of fun games and a collection of short assessment tasks across a range of early childhood domains.
+The tablet-based app houses a suite of fun games that double as short assessment tasks across a range of early childhood domains.

 Trackosaurus is innovative in that it draws on behavioural insights and child-centred game design to create an assessment tool that actually works under real-life conditions.
 It is largely self-administered, inexpensive and easy to use, while still being reliable, appropriate, and psychometrically valid.

 The app is designed to be used for 25 minutes per child per week, with limited assistance from the teacher.
 When a child plays a game and completes an assessment, data is fed back to the teacher to help inform which children are struggling in which particular areas.
 Trackosaurus allows a child’s progress to be tracked across subject areas/functions and over time.
 It also allows the teacher to track the overall class’s proficiency in a given subject area/function.
 Additionally, supervisors or principals are able to look across a network of classrooms to see which portions of the curriculum may need to be improved.

 The Trackosaurus technology complements the suite of products in the Innovation Edge portfolio that are designed to support data-driven quality enhancements.
 Trackosaurus is an exciting initiative with a strong team, clear vision, good evidence base and good revenue prospects to support sustainable scale.

 Luke Crowley (Founder) is a development economist with ten years of experience running large-scale randomised evaluations of social programmes at Innovations for Poverty Action and J-PAL Africa.
 Luke is the education and product development lead at Trackosaurus.